 - Named After Somebody Famous: His stage name is a tribute to Bishop Fulton J. Sheen.

 - The Patriarch: He's the Patriarch of one of the more notable acting families in Hollywood.
 All four of his children are actors, with Charlie being the most notorious.

 - Playing Against Type: These days, he usually portrays father-figures, mentors, or morally-upstanding politicians.
-But his best known role aside from The West Wing is as Captain Benjamin Willard in Apocalypse Now - a morally conflicted assassin with nihilist tendencies working form Army Intelligence during the Vietnam War.
+But his best known role aside from The West Wing is as Captain Benjamin Willard in Apocalypse Now - a morally conflicted assassin with nihilist tendencies working form Army Intelligence during The Vietnam War.
 Other exceptions include:

 - His signature role gets inverted in hindsight in the 1983 film The Dead Zone, were he plays a trigger-happy American President whose destiny is to doom the world after an unnecessary nuclear strike.
-It's worth pointing out that The West Wing includes on rare occassion similar tendencies, but in the end he tends to remain reasonable.
+It's worth pointing out that The West Wing includes on rare occasion similar tendencies, but in the end he tends to remain reasonable.

 - His guest spot on Two and a Half Men, where he plays Rose's father: a complete lunatic with an unhealthy obsession over Evelyn.

 - Not to mention his character in Terrence Malick's Badlands, a sociopath who was also a Sympathetic Murderer.

 - He plays against his "father figure" character type in the TV series Anger Management by playing Martin Goodson, a distant, uninvolved father who got back in his son's life because he didn't want to be alone after divorcing his current wife and none of his other kids wanted anything to do with him.